 Melting Ice Sheets

 The burning of forests and fossil fuels has resulted in a 25 per cent increase in the carbon dioxide deposits found in Antarctic snow since the 1970s.
-Gases from burning fossil fuels trap some of the sun's heat and warm the atmosphere, causing global warming.
+'Greenhouse gases' like carbon dioxide, which is produced by burning fossil fuels trap some of the sun's heat and warm the atmosphere, causing global warming.

 Over the past 50 years, the west coast of the Antarctic Peninsula has been one of the most rapidly warming parts of the planet.
 The Peninsula is particularly sensitive to small rises in the annual average temperature and it is causing sea ice to melt.

 Warmer ocean temperatures are making ice shelves increasingly susceptible to breaks and collapses, and already some have collapsed.
 Icebergs are created as great chunks of ice break off the edges of ice shelves.

 The Larsen Ice Shelf is a long ice shelf in the northwest part of the Weddell Sea, extending along the east coast of the Antarctic Peninsula.
 In January 1995, the Larsen A ice shelf collapsed and in 2002 the majority of the Larsen B ice shelf collapsed dramatically.
 Just recently, in July 2017, one of the world's largest icebergs broke off from Antarctica's Larsen C ice shelf.